 But here and there I received a few nuggets of information – enough to make me feel better about the situation with her friends and more comfortable with our lines of communication.

-Recognizing that my teens wanted control and privacy over their lives was difficult.
+Recognizing that my teens wanted control and privacy over their lives was difficult, but getting them to talk was more important.

 The harder I tried, the worse our relationship became.
 However, I came to realize that controlling the information they provided to me, even controlling their attention at me, was about the only power they felt they had in our relationship.